-Statements contained in this report, including statements describing the objectives, projections, estimates, or future predictions of management, may be "forward-looking statements."
-These statements may use forward-looking terminology, such as "anticipates," "believes," "expects," "could," "estimates," "may," "should," "will," their negatives, or other variations of these terms.
+Statements contained in this report, including statements describing the plans, objectives, projections, estimates, or future predictions of management, statements of belief, or any statements of assumptions underlying the foregoing, may be "forward-looking statements."
+These statements may use forward-looking terminology, such as "anticipates," "believes," "expects," "could," "plans," "estimates," "may," "should," "will," their negatives, or other variations of these terms.
 We caution that, by their nature, forward-looking statements involve risks and uncertainties related to our operations and business environment, all of which are difficult to predict and many of which are beyond our control.
 These risks and uncertainties could cause actual results to differ materially from those expressed or implied in these forward-looking statements and could affect the extent to which a particular objective, projection, estimate, or prediction is realized.
 As a result, undue reliance should not be placed on such statements.